anantSinghCross/pothole-detection-system-using-convolution-neural-networks/README.md

 ## Future Work

-In future I aim to make it a robust realtime system which will use OpenCV and YOLO.
+In future I aim to make it a robust realtime system which will use OpenCV and a bit more advanced NN implementation.